-It is a two-hour exam comprised of two sections:
+The BMAT is a two-hour exam comprised of three main sections:

-Section 3– Writing Task.
-This is a 30-minute short essay, where you will pick from a choice of 3 questions that may be philosophical or practical, but will relate to medicine, in contrast to many other admissions testing such as the TSA which will keep the essays general for all.
-As with essays in general, the candidate is being tested on their ability to develop, communicate and present persuasive and concise arguments.
+The last section of the BMAT is a short essay.
+Students pick from a choice of 3 questions that may be philosophical or practical but will relate to medicine.
+As with essays in general, candidates are being tested on their ability to develop, communicate and present persuasive and concise arguments.

 Who sits the BMAT Exam?